rbuels/jbrowse/docs/config-reference.md

 Both the JBrowse code and these data files must be in a location where the web server can serve them to users.
 Then, a user pointing their web browser at the appropriate URL for the index.html file in the JBrowse directory will see the JBrowse interface, including sequence and feature tracks reflecting the data source.

-Reference sequence data should be added first (using <tt>prepare-refseqs.pl</tt>`), followed by annotation data.
-Once all of annotation data has been added, use <tt>generate-names.pl</tt> to make the feature names searchable.
+Reference sequence data should be added first (using `prepare-refseqs.pl`), followed by annotation data.
+Once all of annotation data has been added, use `generate-names.pl` to make the feature names searchable.

 ## Making a New JBrowse